Comparing Atkins Diet vs. Dukan Diet

 Boasting fast weight loss, eating unlimited amounts of certain foods, and keeping the weight off for good seem enticing.

-So, how do you determine which diet is proper for you?
+So, how do you determine which diet is right for you?
 Let’s look at what diets consist of and what makes them unique.

 The Typical Atkins Diet